Polistirol/sQuare/socialDex/README.md

 ## Data explorer
 The section called "Explorer" , in the navbar, serves a JSON representation of some contents of the website\
-All the users can view the content posted within the last hour, while admins can acces all the existing posts, as well as all the Users Info
+All the users can view the content posted within the last hour, while admins can acces all the existing posts, as well as all the Users' informations

 ## !!
 NOTE AL CORRETTORE !!
 ```buildoutcfg